 I have to confess that I am lying if I say that I am tired of taking flower pictures.
-It just like telling that I don’t like my grand children while I am thinking of them all the time.
+It just like telling that I don’t like my grandchildren while I am thinking of them all the time.
 It is awfully difficult for me not to pick up my camera when the flowers are in full bloom and the sun is pouring out its magical golden potion.

-Flowers are in such a vast variety that we probably won’t never run out of shooting ideas.
-We can use different lens and technic for variation and diversity.
+Flowers are in such a vast variety that we probably won’t ever run out of shooting ideas.
+We can use different lenses and technic for variation and diversity.
 I feel lucky that I am able to live through this technology explosion era and have abundant freedom and resource to go about.
 I am learning some, tons more to learn.
 But just for a few technic and tips that I know, I have amused myself a great deal.

 Remember Rick Moranis’ movie ‘Honey, I Shrunk the Kids’?
-That was a piece of creative and imaginative work that I can still remember it up to this day.
+That was a piece of creative and imaginative work that I can still remember up to this day.
 I love the picture I took for my daughter and grandgirl.
 The little girl did not know what Mom was doing behind her, but they certainly rhymed well as you can see.
-Lady bugs are everywhere, I usually don’t think about shooting them except this one, the Lady glows in the sunlight, different from what I usually see.
+Lady bugs are everywhere, I usually don’t think about shooting them except for this one, the Lady glows in the sunlight, different from what I usually see.

-I love Verbena.
-I bought three of them this year, different colors and variation.
+It is not easy for us to see grandchildren.
+Long drive.
+Short visit.
+Snapshots.
+No time to consider better light or suitable background.
+I often brought home hundreds of shots, but most of them are taken in low light and among the piles of kids toys.
+For little ones’ pictures, I tend to keep more than what I should, for sentiment, no quality concerns.
+I have been waiting to do some work on these images.
+Recently I came across a software that helps to remove the background easier and faster than Photoshop.
+And, I have been addicted to it since.I love Verbena.
+I bought three of them this year, in different colors and variations.
 This rich purple looks stunning.
 Silver-like spots along the center of the flower are sparkling in the sun.
-I like the images I took, but it is just one of my many flower images, so I use it as backdrop, the stage for my grand daughter.
+I like the images I took, but it is just one of my many flower images, so I use it as a backdrop, the stage for my granddaughter.
 She was licking a spoon from her little kitchen.
-I just love the turquoise, hot pink and yellow on her, and now the addition of deep purple.
+I just love the turquoise, hot pink, and yellow on her, and now the addition of deep purple.
 Lovely colors, aren’t they?
-I used water color digital paint brush to make the background more painting look and the image more story-like.
+I used a watercolor digital paintbrush to make the background more painting look and the image more story-like.